Jackal (video game): Gameplay

 The player's jeep can run over foot soldiers, but will be destroyed if it gets shot by a projectile or collides with an enemy vehicle.
-When a player's jeep is destroyed, a replacement jeep will appear and the missile launcher that will be downgraded by one level.
+When a player's jeep is destroyed, a replacement jeep will appear and the missile launcher will be downgraded by one level.
 If the previous jeep was carrying POWs, the survivors will spread themselves out from the wreckage, waiting to be picked up again.
 An extra jeep can be obtained by obtaining a certain number of points.
 The game ends when the player accomplishes the mission or runs out of replacement jeeps.
 A map is shown at the game over screen showing how far the player has progressed.
-While Jackal does not feature a continue feature, the player can "cheat" the game by using the join-in feature and switching to the other control panel before being taken to the game over screen.
+While Jackal does feature a continue feature, the player can "cheat" the game by using the join-in feature and switching to the other control panel before being taken to the game over screen.

 Version differences

 Jackal was originally designed to be played with rotary joysticks similar to the ones used by SNK in some of their games at the time such as TNK III and Ikari Warriors.
 The rotary joystick allowed the player to not only maneuver the jeep, but also control the direction of where the machine gun turret is aimed, allowing the player to shoot in any of eight directions.
 A version of Jackal with this control scheme was market tested, but didn't receive wide distribution.
 The wide releases of the game use a standard eight way joystick instead.

 The game was distributed as Tokushu Butai Jackkaru (特殊部隊ジャッカル, literally, "Special Forces Jackal") in Japan, Top Gunner in North America and simply as Jackal in Europe, Oceania and Asia.
-The Japanese version of the game differs from the other releases in which the player's jeep shoots at the direction it faces instead of always shooting northward, affecting the kind of tactics that the player must employ in order to proceed through the mission.
-Aside from the title, the Top Gunner variant of the game is almost identical to the international version of Jackal, but has a slight cosmetic difference: the yellow and blue flags that adorned the player jeeps in Jackal have each been replaced by a U.S. flag, while many of the enemy camps and vehicles are adorned with the Vietnamese flag.
+The Japanese version of the game differs from the other releases in that the player's jeep shoots in the direction it faces instead of always shooting upwards, affecting the kind of tactics that the player must employ in order to proceed through the mission.
+Aside from the title, the Top Gunner variant of the game is almost identical to the international version of Jackal, but has a slight cosmetic difference: the yellow and blue flags that adorned the player jeeps in Jackal have each been replaced by the U.S. flag, while many of the enemy camps and vehicles are adorned with the Vietnamese flag.

 Ports

 NES

-Jackal was released for the Nintendo Entertainment System (NES) on October 1988 in North America.
-The NES Jackal has the following differences from the arcade version.
+Jackal was released for the Nintendo Entertainment System (NES) in October 1988 in North America.
+This version has the following differences from the arcade original: